mvcisback/SSLVC/report/report.md

 database.
 4. There are no sudden movements in the video stream.

-Note the relaxing of these assumptions is discussed in section VI.
+Note the relaxing of these assumptions is discussed in section 4.
 For training purposes, we recorded a video clip of two people sitting on left and right of a video frame having a conversation, as shown in figure 2.
 With the video, we demonstrate a calibration procedure